artisan-roaster-scope/artisan/_docs/11-events.md

 ![buttons config](/assets/images/gsg/buttons config.gif)

 The above screenshot shows the Button Label and Description, Type, Value, Action, Documentation, Visibility, Color and Text Color.
 The Label is what shows on the button.
-The Description is what shows on the graph.
+The Description is what shows on the graph, and as with Alarms if you enter a # everything is after is not displayed; it's a notation for you.
 The Value is from 0-100.
 So you have to adjust your scale to that.
 For example if you are using 2.0-3.5kPa for gas you might have values 20-35.
 You can choose the button to trigger a machine control action such as change the Hottop heater.
 You can have the buttons visible or not and choose their color and text.
 You can drag and drop to change the order of the buttons.

 *ADVANCED USERS* - The Action column is where you can add automation commands.
 Check the Help page for the Events dialog to see all the possibitites.
 The number of Artisan commands and other commands continues to grow with each release.